uptonking/note4yaoo/lib-collab-crdt-community-alternatives.md

   - All the edge cases are very interesting, like what happens if I use backspace to join a block of CRDT B into block of CRDT A.
   - 💡 API consumers are unaffected.
 Likely we’ll support API updates of text as best-effort `diff-match-patch` of the text on our side applied as CRDT ops.

-- So Last-Write-Wins (LWW) basically _is_ a CRDT, but not in the sense that anyone really expects, because they aren't that useful or intention preserving.
-Especially if the two writes happen in very quick succession / concurrently.
+- 🔀 So Last-Write-Wins (LWW) basically _is_ a CRDT, but not in the sense that anyone really expects, because they aren't that useful or intention preserving.
+Especially if the two writes happen in very quick succession/concurrently.
   - LWW becomes useful if you can:
     - a) help humans to see who is doing what on a doc
     - b) reduce the size of the change that is LWW